 Introduction to Gut Microbiome Cure for Dementia

-Research into the role of probiotics in the treatment of central nervous system disorders and autoimmunity diseases like Multiple Sclerosis (MS) and Amyotrophic Lateral Sclerosis (Lou Gehrig’s Disease), Parkinson’s Disease, Lewy Body dementia, and Alzheimer’s is all the rage right now.
-These studies that delve into the gut-brain/nervous system connection has yielded some interesting results that could lead to a cure for Lewy body dementia and other related diseases.
+Research into the role of probiotics in the treatment of central nervous system disorders and autoimmunity diseases like Multiple Sclerosis (MS) and Amyotrophic Lateral Sclerosis (Lou Gehrig’s Disease), Parkinson’s disease, Lewy body dementia, and Alzheimer’s is all the rage right now.
+These studies that delve into the gut-brain / nervous system connection has yielded some interesting results that could lead to a cure for Lewy body dementia and other related diseases.
 Recent studies have shown that microbiota in the gastrointestinal tract are directly linked to the development of dementia and inflammatory diseases affecting the nervous system because tiny infectious microorganisms can trigger metabolic issues that cause inflammation and a variety of disease states.
 A healthy gut flora can heal inflammatory conditions.
-So scientists are starting to recommend that patients with Parkinson’s, Lewy Body Dementia, Multiple Sclerosis, or Amyotrophic Lateral Sclerosis take probiotics and use other alternative dementia treatments to cure Amyotrophic Lateral Sclerosis, Multiple Sclerosis, Parkinson's Disease, and Lewy Body Dementia [1][7][8][9][10][15][16].
-In the early 1990’s, researchers at the University of Nebraska Medical Center published a paper that found a correlation between major gastrointestinal issues and a heightened risk of developing of Parkinson’s disease.
+So scientists are starting to recommend that patients with Parkinson’s, Lewy body dementia, Multiple Sclerosis, or Amyotrophic Lateral Sclerosis take probiotics and use other alternative dementia treatments to cure ALS, MS, Parkinson's disease, and Lewy body dementia.
+In the early 1990’s, researchers at the University of Nebraska Medical Center published a paper that found a correlation between major gastrointestinal issues and a heightened risk of developing Parkinson’s disease.
 The gastrointestinal upsets that led to PD included common complaints such as:- Constipation

 - Nausea